tanveer-hussain/EfficientSOD2/README.md

 Some of the functions in codes are inspired by [UCNet](https://github.com/JingZhang617/UCNet) GitHub repository.
 The authors are thankful for their nice and explained SOD GitHub page.

 ## 6. Contact
 I would be happy to guide and assist in case of any questions and I am open to research discussions and collaboration in Saliency Detection domain.
-Ping me at tanveer445 [at] [ieee] [.org]
+Ping me at htanveer3797 [at] [gmail] [.com]